In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

 By the way, why do you think the filmmakers wanted to end the movie Grease in this bizarre way, with Sandy (Olivia Newton-John) and Danny Zuko (John Travolta) flying through the sky in their flying car?

 Think about it for a second.
 Don’t know, not sure, well it doesn’t matter, because in this post I’ll reveal the secret meaning of the movie Grease which will give you this answer and many more surprises.

-Keep an open mind and hopefully by the end of this post it will all make sense.
+Keep an open mind, and hopefully, by the end of this post, it will all make sense.

-The True meaning of Grease revealed
+The True Meaning of Grease

 1. Grease (1978)

 High school gang leader Danny Zuko, a demigod, and son of Zeus, transforms his girlfriend Sandy into an immortal Greek Goddess and brings her back to Mount Olympus in his flying chariot.